cloudneutral/pestcontrol/README.md

     sudo apt-get install openjdk-17-jdk

-## Install Toxiproxy
+## Install Toxiproxy (optional)

-It's not mandatory to use Toxiproxy in Pestcontrol, but it provides the fundamentals for actual chaos testing.
+Toxiproxy provides the fundamentals for chaos testing but is not mandatory to use with Pestcontrol.

 See [Installing Toxiproxy](https://github.com/Shopify/toxiproxy?tab=readme-ov-file#1-installing-toxiproxy).

 # Building

-Instruction for building the project locally, as an alternative to using the packaged TAR.GZ assembly artifact.
+Instructions for building the project locally, as an alternative to using the packaged TAR.GZ assembly artifact.

 ## Clone the project